simonokeefe/my-local-school/generate-victorian-schools-layer.md

   * `coordinates:` > `"coordinates":`
 * save as a `.json` file

-The file is now in GeoJSON format, and can be used in a variety of web and desktop applications.
+The file is now a GeoJSON file, which is an open format that can be used in a variety of web and desktop applications.

 To quickly preview the file, open http://geojson.io and drag the file onto the map.